jsleb333/partitioning-machines/README.md

 # Partitioning Machines: A Framework to characterize the VC and Natarajan dimension of decision trees

 ## Preface
-This package provides an implementation of the algorithms presented in the work of Leboeuf et al. (2020) named "Decision trees as partitioning machines to characterize their VC and Natarajan dimension".
+This package provides an implementation of the algorithms presented in the work of Leboeuf, LeBlanc and Marchand (2020) named "Decision trees as partitioning machines to characterize their generalization properties".

 ## Content